9 Option Pricing - Black-Scholes Model

 Learning Outcomes:

-- Understand the foundational principles of the Black-Scholes-Merton model, including its formulation and applications in financial markets.
+- Understand the core principles of the Black-Scholes-Merton model and its role in option pricing.

 9.1 Black-Scholes-Merton Model